Comparing the latent features of universal machine-learning interatomic potentials: Conclusions

 \section{Conclusions}

-The rapidly growing number of ``universal'' atomistic machine learning potentials and models, differing in architecture and training strategy but capable of achieving similar accuracies on benchmarks, raises questions on how different models achieve their learning targets, especially in terms of their internal representation of atomic structures.
-In this work, we have carried out systematic comparisons of the latent spaces of several universal ML models and their variants, using feature reconstruction error metrics that quantitatively compare the ``information content'' of different sets of features.
-We see that the reconstruction errors are generally high between the latent features of different uMLIPs, suggesting that there are significant differences between the internal representations of the models despite their comparable accuracy.
-The local feature reconstruction errors are lower, indicating the existence of nonlinear relations between the features of different models.
-They are nevertheless substantial, which indicates that different model architectures choose to retain different structural and chemical information.
+The rapidly growing number of ``universal'' atomistic machine learning potentials and models, differing in architecture and training strategy but capable of achieving similar accuracies on benchmarks, raises questions of how the different models achieve their learning targets, especially in terms of their internal representations of the chemical systems.
+In this work, we have carried out systematic comparisons of the latent spaces of several universal ML models and their variants, using the feature reconstruction error metrics that quantitatively compare the ``information content'' of different sets of features.
+We see that the reconstruction errors are generally high between the latent features of different uMLIPs, revealing the presence of significant differences between the internal representations of the models despite their comparable accuracy.
+The local feature reconstruction errors are lower, which indicate the existence of nonlinear relations between the features of different models.
+They are nevertheless substantial, which suggests that different models choose to retain distinct structural and chemical information.

-When comparing the variants of the same model architecture trained on different ``universal datasets'', the trend becomes highly dependent on the adopted strategy, with single-task and multi-head models exhibiting higher similarities than a model trained with the MoLE.
-We also note that the model variant corresponding to the large OMat24 dataset generally exhibits the smallest reconstruction errors relative to the latent features obtained with smaller, more specific training sets.
-This trend is consistent among all architectures, which indicates that a large and diverse dataset is not only beneficial for pre-training, but also encourages the learning of richer internal representations.
-Similar trend is observed when comparing the PET-MAD uMLIP with PET-MAD-DOS, a model built from the same architecture and training set but targeting the electron density of states, which contains energy-resolved targets and yields more information-rich features.
+When comparing the variants of the same model architecture trained on different ``universal'' datasets, the trend becomes highly dependent on the adopted training strategy, with single-task and multi-head models exhibiting higher similarities than a model trained with the MoLE.
+We also note that the model variant corresponding to the large OMat24 dataset generally exhibits the smallest reconstruction errors compared to the other cases.
+This hints that a large, diverse dataset is not only beneficial for pre-training, but also encourages the learning of richer internal representations.
+A similar trend is observed when comparing the PET-MAD with PET-MAD-DOS, a model built from the same architecture and training set but targeting the energy-resolved electronic density of states, thereby yielding more information-rich features.

 The role of training becomes apparent when considering the analysis of models fine-tuned on a more specific dataset.
 We observe that all fine-tuning strategies allow near-perfect reconstruction from and to the latent space of the original model.
 A model trained entirely from scratch on the small, domain-specific dataset achieves moderate (but larger than for fine-tuned models) reconstruction errors against those fine-tuned from a uMLIP, at least within the narrow portion of configuration space covered by the specific dataset.